behroozbc/project/slidev/slides.md

 <v-clicks>

-- Objective: we try to find a meaning of the 2nd derivative of tempo curve.
+- **Objective**: we try to find a meaning of the 2nd derivative of tempo curve.

-- why: The idea came from physics.
+- **Why**: The idea came from physics.
 The 2nd derivative of location chart (x) is the acceleration. so we can apply the same.
 </v-clicks>